 - 10 Year 2 children then learned some additional gardening skills making 5 large planters at the front of our school as another welcome.
 We planted 2 "Ellswood Gold" conifers, 2 Nandina's and yellow and purple pansies.
 Mrs Barltrop explained that the violas in our first project reflected a small flower and plant beginning to grow and the pansies were a larger version reflecting our growth as we passed through the school.
 We reflected on the faces of the pansies which we thought looked happy and so equally reflected our school; a happy place to be, work and learn.

 - Our final project was a piece of waste ground at the back of our school where the teachers usually enter from the car park.
-It was all weedy and stony but now it is weeded and dug over and covered in purple violas and yellow pansies.
-Please visit it; if you look closely you should be able to read some letters and in the spring there should be another surprise to arrive make sure you visit to find out.
+It was all weedy and stony but it was weeded and dug over and covered in purple violas and yellow pansies.
 Whilst we were planting here some teachers from the Junior school came across to see what we were doing and told us we had done a magnificent job and that the sight of these lovely flowers really made them feel happy as they arrived at work.